On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Introduction and Description of Results

-\lb{intro} To show the existence and properties of an interacting relativistic quantum field theory (QFT) in spacetime dimension four is a fundamental problem in physics \cite{Wei,Banks,Gat,GJ}.
+\lb{intro} To show the existence and properties of an interacting relativistic quantum field theory (QFT) in spacetime dimension $d\,=\,4$ is a fundamental problem in physics \cite{Wei,Banks,Gat,GJ,Dim2}.
 Many partial results have been obtained \cite{GJ,Riv,Summers,Sei}.
 The quantum chromodynamics model (QCD) of interacting (anti)quarks and gauge, gluon fields is considered to be the best candidate for a four dimensional QFT model which rigorously exists.
-The action of this model is a sum of an interacting Fermi-gauge field part and a pure-gauge, self-interacting Yang-Mills (YM) field part.
+The so called Gap Problem of the Clay Foundation is related to the proof of two important features of QCD: first, one shall ensure the existence of the ultraviolet limit of QCD and, second, when considering the underlying physical quantum mechanical Hilbert space, we must prove the so called gap problem, showing that the are no corresponding vectors for free quarks, antiquarks and gluons.
+The only physically admitted states are bound states of these fundamental particles of the model.
+This is the confinement property!
+The fact that the first vector state in the gluonic energy-momentum (E-M) sector spectrum has a mass ensures a finite range for the strong interactions, according to the Paley-Wiener theorem \cite{Stein}.

+Unfortunately, up to now, we are not able to give a complete answer to these problems.
+This paper considers the UV limit of the pure Yang-Mills (YM) model which corresponds to discard the matter particles (quarks and antiquarks) from QCD and take only gluons and their nonlinear interaction into account.

+We work on a spacetime lattice and use a special class of scaled fields, with a noncanonical scaling which preserves the decay of correlations (and then the E-M spectrum), we concentrate on obtaining finiteness properties for the model free energy, the generating functions of certain gauge invariant plaquette field correlations for any value of the parameters.
+Of course, this finiteness properties do not lead directly to the construction of the UV limit but their proofs give some progress in this direction and we hope our methods can be coupled to more traditional methods in constructive quantum field theory to produce other results.
+We also discuss how to characterize UV asymptotic freedom on the lattice.
+Finally, we emphasize that our methods work also for models with Fermi (Grassmann) fields.